eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 - The format of the command is `cwctl diagnostics collect <command options> <arguments...>`.

 Command options are:
 * `--conid <value>` - This option triggers diagnostics collection for the remote Codewind instance.
-You need to have a currently configured Kubectl connection.
+You need to have a currently configured kubectl connection.
 The default value is `"local"`.
 * `--all/-a` - This option collects diagnostics for all defined connections, remote and local.
 * `--eclipseWorkspaceDir/-e <value>` - This option is the location of your Eclipse workspace directory if you use the Eclipse IDE.
 * `--intellijLogsDir/-i <value>` - This option is the location of your IntelliJ logs directory if you are not using the IntelliJ IDE default location.